Revisiting Penalized Likelihood Estimation for Deterministic Computer Experiments

-To provide more context for this improved performance, \Cref{tab:piston_estimates} shows $\hat{\sigma}_\theta^2$ and $\hat{\theta}_p$ for the MLE and LOOCV with PE surrogates alongside the estimates for $\lambda=0.058$, which produced the median RMSE value of $0.431$ for the 4-fold CV metrics.
-Even slight penalization with this $\lambda$ led to distincly different estimates.
-Notably, $\hat{\theta}_1$ and $\hat{\theta}_6$ were shrunk significantly, yet $\hat{\theta}_2$ was unaffected by the penalization.
-Perhaps the most impactful changes occurred for $\hat{\theta}_4$, which went from the smallest lengthscale under MLE and LOOCV to the largest lengthscale under the penalization.
-These findings illustrate that even slight penalization can reshape hyperparameter estimates and influence model behavior and performance.
+To provide more context for this improved performance, \Cref{tab:piston_estimates} shows $\hat{\sigma}_\theta^2$ and $\hat{\theta}$ for the MLE surrogate alongside the estimates obtained at $\lambda=0.116$, which produced the greatest improvement in RMSE and CRPS among the 4-fold CV runs with DPE 1SE.
+Even this modest level of penalization leads to distinctly different estimates, with $\hat{\theta}$ shrunk significantly from $18.992$ to $1.453$.
+This underscores how small amounts of penalization can reshape hyperparameter estimates.